zhaqenl/zhaqenl.github.io/en/src/clon.md

-The worst part is, inside the entry-point function, I had to come up with every single combination of all the existing options in order to cover all the cases (similar to what happened in mksum), which works, but is very inefficient and will give you more unnecessary work, because if you ever decide to go with that design philosophy, and you want to add more supported options to your scripts, you’d have a hard time coming up with all the case combinations.
+The worst part is, inside the entry-point function, I had to come up with every single combination of all the existing options in order to cover all the cases (similar to what happened in mksum), which works, but is inefficient and will give you more unnecessary work, because if you ever decide to go with that design philosophy, and you want to add more supported options to your scripts, you’d have a hard time coming up with all the case combinations.